Reading and Note Taking

 If you don't have a reading list or set reading:

 There is no definitive amount of reading recommended for your assignments, as the amount you need to read will vary according to assessment criteria, module design, and course.

 It is a better idea to concentrate more on the quality of the sources you decide to read and whether you are able to effectively interpret the information.

 What can you do if the items you need from the library aren't available on the shelves?

 Due to high usage rates, you might find it challenging to acquire a copy of certain, key texts throughout the year, but don't panic!
 There are a number of things you can do to access the information you need for your course.

-You can also contact you Academic Liaison Librarian to schedule an appointment if you'd like further support with finding relevant information.
+You can also contact your Librarian to schedule an appointment if you'd like further support with finding relevant information.

 1:1 bookable appointments can be made with your Academic Skills Advisers for your subject area.

 Students from Ipswich can book two appointments per week (if you are a student from the Learning Network, please contact your library) -